-What used to be annually held on the first Friday in October – Manufacturing Day – was such a successful event it turned into Manufacturing Month!
+What used to be held on the first Friday in October – Manufacturing Day – was so successful it turned into Manufacturing Month!

-According to a study by Deloitte, the current talent skills gap might leave 2.4 million manufacturing positions unfilled until 2028, with an economic impact of $2.5 trillion.
+According to a study by Deloitte, the current talent skills gap might leave 2.4 million manufacturing positions unfilled until 2028.

 How can we manage the lack of skilled manufacturing workers?

 One of the reasons behind the initiative is to get more people and students to see a potential career in manufacturing.

 “Thirty years ago, the industry was viewed as dumb, dirty and dangerous.
 Today, it is high-tech, high-skill and high-pay.”, said WMC President & CEO Kurt R. Bauer.

 There are many activities and events planned throughout October with the aim of inspiring the next generation of manufacturers.

 We figured we would share 7 ideas on how to celebrate National Manufacturing Month together with your employees:

 1. Organize an Open Day at your facility